TKEnganeer/ds_zoop_proj/README.md

 # Data Science Outer London House Price Estimator: Project Overview
-* Created a tool to estimate the house prices for propeties < 40 miles from central London less than £325k (MAE ~ £19K) to help people when looking for homes at commutable distance.
+* Created a tool to estimate the house prices for properties < 40 miles from central London less than £325k (MAE ~ £19K) to help people when looking for homes at commutable distance.
-* Scraped over 900 property descriptions from zoopla.co.uk using python and beautifulsoups.
+* I scraped over 900 property descriptions from zoopla.co.uk using python and beautifulsoups.
-* Engineered features from the text of each decsription to quantify the value house prices have on garden, largeness, spaciousness and whether or notthe propety has been extended.
+* Engineered features from the text for each decsription to quantify how the value of house prices change if are description were to have a garden, largeness, spaciousness or an extention featured in the description.
 * Optimised Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
 * Built a client facing API using flask

 ## Code and Resources Used
 **Python Version:** 3.8

-**Packages:** pandas, numpy, sklearn, maatplotlib, seasborn, beautifulsoups, flask, json, pickle.
+**Packages:** pandas, numpy, sklearn, matplotlib, seasborn, beautifulsoups, flask, json, pickle.

 **For Web Framework Requirements:** pip install -r requirements.txt